 Deciding to be flexitarian is the easiest way to go vegan.
 It doesn’t ‘shock the system’ so much and gradually introduces a person to veganism.
 A ‘plant-based’ diet describes one that doesn’t have a large proportion of meat.

-The Global Vegan Chocolate Market Size Will Be worth $1.4 Billion by 2028, Hence Getting Immensely Popular among Americans.
+The Global Vegan Chocolate Market Size Will Be Worth $1.4 Billion by 2028, Hence Getting Immensely Popular among Americans.
 (Grand View Research)

 Cadbury introduced its dairy-free version of their candy bar in 2021 in the UK.
 Accompanying it included a letter that read in part, “Sorry it’s taken this long.
-Sorry, it seemed like we weren’t listening to your calls … And sorry for all the other chocolate you’ve had to eat while you waited.
+Sorry it seemed like we weren’t listening to your calls … And sorry for all the other chocolate you’ve had to eat while you waited.
 We simply wanted it to be perfect.”

-Sometimes we don’t think about the production costs of our food when that is the very thing that accelerates climate change.
+JUST eggs surely have revolutionized the vegan food menu list.
+Sometimes, we don’t think about the production costs of our food when that is the very thing that accelerates climate change.
 Ag production = Using land and water.

 Vegan Nuggets and Burgers Now Have Plant-based Meat with 35% Less Fat.
 (Forbes)